Understanding Windows Autopatch with Intune

-In today’s fast-paced digital landscape, keeping devices secure and up-to-date is paramount.
-However, the manual effort involved in patching Windows and Microsoft 365 applications can be a significant burden for IT teams.
-Enter Windows Autopatch, a cloud-based service integrated with Microsoft Intune, designed to automate and simplify your update management process.
+In today’s fast‑moving digital world, keeping devices secure and updated is critical.
+But manually patching Windows and Microsoft 365 apps can be a heavy burden for IT teams.
+That’s where Windows Autopatch comes in.
+It’s a cloud-based service built into Microsoft Intune that automates updates and makes patch management simple.

 What is Windows Autopatch?